Department: Immunology and Infectious Diseases, Blizard Institute

-We are seeking to appoint a Research Technician to join the lab of Professor Tom MacDonald in the Centre for Immunobiology at The Blizard Institute.
-This position will focus on helping pharmaceutical companies develop new therapies for inflammatory bowel disease.
+We are seeking to appoint a technician to join the lab of Dr Neil McCarthy in the Centre for Immunobiology at The Blizard Institute.
+This position will focus on human intestinal γδ T-cells and their role in gut barrier protection against microbial infection/inflammation, aiming to help pharmaceutical companies develop new types of immunotherapy for inflammatory bowel disease (IBD).

-Ideally, candidates should have previous experience in working on inflammation at a mucosal surface.
-Candidates should be able to demonstrate an ability to learn new research methods and also apply their previous experience, which should cover a range of key techniques in immunology (expertise in tissue culture, flow-cytometry, intracellular cytokine staining, ELISA methods, immunofluorescence / histochemistry, and live-cell metabolism assays will be particularly desirable).
-The successful candidate will also need to coordinate routinely with clinical colleagues in order to obtain essential patient samples, hence good communication skills and the ability to organize and motivate others will be crucial.
-The person appointed will also be required to assist in other areas of research interest within the wider group, so an enthusiasm to cooperate with others to advance a range of ongoing projects will be highly valued.
+Previous experience working on inflammation of mucosal tissues, able to demonstrate an ability to learn new research methods and apply their previous experience, which will preferably include a range of immunofluorescence/histochemistry/in situ hybridization techniques (prior knowledge of RNAscope methodology will also be advantage).
+Successful candidate will need to coordinate routinely with clinical colleagues in order to obtain essential patient samples, hence good communication skills and the ability to organize and motivate others will be crucial.
+Candidate will also be required to assist in other areas of research interest within the wider group, so an enthusiasm to cooperate with others to advance a range of ongoing projects will be highly valued.

-The Blizard Institute at Bart’s and The London School of Medicine (part of Queen Mary University of London) has an international reputation for excellence in fundamental, translational, and clinical research.
+The Blizard Institute at Bart’s and The London School of Medicine (part of Queen Mary University of London, QMUL) has an international reputation for excellence in fundamental, translational, and clinical research.

 The post is based at the Whitechapel Campus in London.
-It is full time (35 hours per week), fixed-term appointment for 10 months, with an expected start date in January/February 2021.
-The starting salary will be Grade 3, in the range of £27,742 - £34,220 per annum, inclusive of London Allowance.
+It is full time (35 hours per week), fixed term appointment for 12 months, with an immediate start.
+The starting salary will be Grade 3, in the range of £27,742-£29,995 per annum, inclusive of London Allowance.

 Queen Mary’s commitment to our diverse and inclusive community is embedded in our appointments processes.
 Reasonable adjustments will be made at each stage of the recruitment process for any candidate with a disability.
 We are open to considering applications from candidates wishing to work flexibly.

-Further details about the MacDonald lab and The Blizard Institute can be found;
+Further details about the McCarthy lab and The Blizard Institute can be found here;

 To apply for the role, please click the ‘apply’ button below.